Concrete Footing Calculator

 What should I double-check before trusting the answer?

-Footing dimensions are structural decisions.
-Soil bearing, frost depth, reinforcement, drainage, inspections, and local code can change the real footing design.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+This estimates concrete material after you already know the footing size.
+Soil bearing, loads, frost depth, reinforcement, drainage, slope, forms, inspections, and local code can change the real footing design.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Why does the Concrete Footing Calculator show both cubic yards and bags?